 KAP vs Arrow vs Raw Coroutines¶

-An honest comparison.
-KAP doesn't replace Arrow or raw coroutines — it solves a specific problem better.
+KAP doesn't replace Arrow or raw coroutines — it solves multi-phase parallel orchestration better than both.

 When to use what¶